Skip to main content

 7. Matter Value

-• Unlimited new custom questions
+• Add unlimited custom questions

 Default Risk Rating Disclaimer

-By default, risk ratings generated using Realaml include the following disclaimer in the report: "The current risk rating is based on the default profile provided by Realaml."
+“The current risk rating is based on the default profile provided by Realaml.”

 1. Go to your firm’s Risk Profile page.

-3. Type Confirm in the field provided.
+3. Type Confirm in the popup.

-4. Click Yes to submit.
+4. Click Yes to save.

-Resetting Your Risk Profile to Realaml Defaults
+Resetting to Realaml Defaults

-This action will:
+This will:

-• Restore the default out-of-the-box Risk Profile provided by Realaml
+• Restore the out-of-the-box Realaml default

-⚠️ Important Compliance Note
+⚠️ Important Compliance Note:

 1.2 Recommended Actions